teh-cmc/seq/README.md

 **(5)**: Package `rr_seq` implements a distributed system that guarantees sequential `ID` generation by using RW quorums and read-repair conflict-resolution strategies.
 It is a direct, heavily documented, tested & benchmarked implementation of the `read-repair + client-side caching` strategy described below.

-## Possible designs
+## Common designs

+*Please note that the following might contain mistakes.
+Corrections and patches are more than welcome.*

-### Consensus protocols
+### Consensus protocols (Leader/Followers)

-Perhaps the most obvious and straightforward way of solving this problem is to implement a distributed locking mechanism upon a consensus protocol such as [Raft](https://raft.github.io/).
+Perhaps the most obvious way of solving this problem is to implement a distributed locking mechanism upon a consensus protocol such as [Raft](https://raft.github.io/).

-In fact, several tools such as [Consul](https://www.consul.io/) or [ZooKeeper](https://zookeeper.apache.org/) already exist out there, and provide all the necessary abstractions for emulating atomic integers across the network; out of the box.
+In fact, several tools like e.g. [Consul](https://www.consul.io/) and [ZooKeeper](https://zookeeper.apache.org/) already exist out there, and provide all the necessary abstractions for emulating atomic integers in a distributed environment; out of the box.

-Using these capabilities, it is quite straightforward to expose a `get-and-incr` atomic endpoint for clients to query.
+Using these capabilities, it is quite straightforward to expose an atomic `get-and-incr` endpoint for clients to query.

 **pros**:

-- Strong consistency & sequentiality guarantees
+- Consistency & sequentiality guarantees
-  Using a quorum, the system can A) guarantee the sequentiality of the IDs returned over time, and B) assure that there is no "holes" or "gaps" in the sequence.
+  By using a quorum combined with a Leader/Followers model, the system can guarantee the generation of monotonically increasing IDs over time.
-- Good fault-tolerance guarantees
+- Fault-tolerancy
-  The system can and will stay available as long as N/2+1 nodes are still available.
+  The system can and will stay available as long as N/2+1 (i.e. a quorum) nodes are still available.

 **cons**:

 - Poor performance
-  Since every operation requires communication between nodes, most of the time is spent in costly network IO.
+  Since every operation requires communication between nodes, most of the time is spent in costly network I/O.
+  Also, if the system wants to guarantee consistency even in the event of total failure (i.e. all nodes simultaneously go down), it *must* persist every increment to disk as they happen.
+  This obviously leads to even worse performances, as the system now spends another significant part of its time doing disk I/O too.
 - Uneven workload distribution
-  Due to the nature of the Leader/Follower model; a single node, the leader, is in charge of handling all of the incoming traffic (e.g. serialization/deserialization of RPC requests).
+  Due to the nature of the Leader/Followers model; a single node, the Leader, is in charge of handling all of the incoming traffic (e.g. serialization/deserialization of RPC requests).
+  This also means that, if the Leader dies, the whole system is unavailable for as long as it takes for a new Leader to be elected.

 **Further reading**:

-- [thesecretlivesofdata](http://thesecretlivesofdata.com/raft/) offers a great visual introduction to the inner workings of the Raft protocol.
+- [thesecretlivesofdata.com](http://thesecretlivesofdata.com/raft/) offers a great visual introduction to the inner workings of the Raft protocol.

-### Consensus protocols + client-side caching
+- ["In Search of an Understandable Consensus Algorithm"](http://ramcloud.stanford.edu/raft.pdf), the official Raft paper, describes all the nitty gritty implementation details of such a system.

+#### Batching

-A simple enhancement to the *consensus protocols* approach is to batch the fetching of IDs: instead of returning a single ID every time a client queries the service, the system will allocate a *range* of available IDs and return this range to the client.
+A simple enhancement to the *consensus protocols* approach above is to batch the fetching of IDs.
+I.e., instead of returning a single ID every time a client queries the service, the system would return a *range* of available IDs.

-This has the obvious advantage of greatly reducing the number of network calls necessary to obtain N IDs (depending on the size of the ranges used); thus fixing the performance issues of the basic approach.
+This has the obvious advantage of greatly reducing the number of network calls necessary to obtain N IDs (depending on the size of the ranges used), thus fixing the performance issues of the basic approach.
-However, this requires the client to maintain a local cache for storing its allocated range, which comes with various drawbacks:
-- Adds extra application-logic to the client side
-- Can result in "holes" or "gaps" in the sequence if the client loses its cache for any reason (e.g. crash)
-  (Obviously the client could make sure to persist its cache to avoid this issue; but then you're juste adding even more client-side complexity.)
+However, it introduces a new issue: what happens if a client who's just fetched a range of IDs crashed?
+Those IDs will be definitely lost, creating potentially large cluster-wide sequence "gaps" in the process.

+There are 3 possible solutions to this new problem, each coming with its own set of trade-offs:
+1. Accept the fact that your sequence as a whole might have "gaps" in it
-Overall, the performance boost is certainly worth the extra cost in complexity if the potential discontinuity of the sequence is not considered an issue at the application level.
+   The performance boost might be worth the cost if the potential discontinuity of the sequence is not considered an issue at the application level.
+2. Keep track, server-side, of the current range associated with each client, and use it when a client comes back from the dead
+   Aside from the evidently added complexity of keeping track of all this information; this could cause scalability issues as the number of *uniquely identified* clients increases.
+   Also, what if a previously dead client never goes back online?
+3. Keep track, on each client, of its current range and make sure to persist it to disk Aside from the evidently added [complexity inherent to client-side caching](http://martinfowler.com/bliki/TwoHardThings.html); this would create a particularly difficult situation due to the fact that the client might crash *after* having received a new range, but *before* having persisted it to disk.
+   The only way to fix that would be to keep the server on hold until the client has notified it about the success of the disk synchronization...
+How will this affect performance?
+   Also, what if a client never comes back from the dead?

+Those new trade-offs probably have solutions of their own, which would certainly bring even more trade-offs and some more solutions to the table.
+**TL;DR**: As with everything else in life, this is a perpetually recursive rabbit-hole of trade-offs.

-Note that the simple *consensus protocols* approach is juste a special case of the *client-side caching* approach; where `range_size == 1`.
+Note that the basic approach is just a special case of the batching approach that comes with a batch size of 1; meaning that every issues that applies to one actually applies to the other.
+I.e. cluster-wide "gaps" are definitely possible even without batches.

 ### The read-repair strategy